Valdes-Tresanco-MS/gmx_MMPBSA/docs/getting-started.md

     * In certain occasions, defining a topology file (`top`) may be required.

     Once the calculation is done, you can analyze the results in [gmx_MMPBSA_ana](analyzer.md)

+    You can check [How gmx_MMPBSA works page](howworks.md) to get more details.
+Also check our [example page](examples/README.md) to see how gmx_MMPBSA works with a real example

 The following video shows how a typical binding free energy calculation with GB model and Interaction entropy method is done in gmx_MMPBSA